 Fan Culture Preservation Project (FCPP) donor information (e.g., full names, addresses, and phone numbers)

-- Information about FCPP donations which have not yet been processed by the University of Iowa
+- Information about FCPP donations which have not yet been processed by partner institutions such as the University of Iowa

 - Connections between fan names and legal names